xackery/xackery.com/content/posts/wbc3/tpe/faction/ironfortress.md

 chapter: true
 layout: data
 ---
-The Iron Fortress is a Daemon faction found in Warlords Battlecry III: The Protectors of Etherium mod.
+The Iron Fortress is a Daemon faction found in Warlords Battlecry III: The Protectors of Etheria mod.
 <!--more-->

 This was last updated for TPE 0.9.1